Preheat oven to 350 degrees. Line a jelly roll (10x15”) pan with foil and spray with cooking spray (I like to use the spray with flour).

 Beat eggs at high speed for 5 minutes, until frothy and dark yellow.
 Beat in sugar, oil, and vanilla extract.

-Whisk together salt, baking powder, and flour.
+Whisk together salt, baking powder, cinnamon, and flour.
 Stir into wet ingredients just until blended.
+Stir in carrots.

 Spread in prepared pan.
 Batter will be in a very thin layer and you will need to use a wooden spoon or spatula to spread it to all the corners of the pan.
 Bake for 9-11 minutes (mine took 10).

 While the cake is cooling, make the frosting.
-Beat the butter until it’s fluffy.
+Beat the butter and cream cheese together until smooth.
 Beat in powdered sugar and vanilla.